-- 1. Remove the left-side screw. ("A" in Figure 11) - 2.
-Remove the right-side screw to release the bezel.
+- 1. Remove the left-side screw and cable management arm, if installed.
+(Figure 13, "A"). - 2.
+Remove the right-side screw to release the bezel. ("B") - Note: Hold the bezel in place while you loosen the screws.
+After both screws are loosened, the bezel will drop from the chassis. - 3.
+Lift the front bezel from the chassis.

-Figure 11.
+Figure 13.
 Removing the Front Bezel